Honeymoon in Vinales Cuba: Exploring beauty and romance in a crumbling Paradise

 Hosting tourists is their livelihood, and they take great pride in providing us with all of the makings of an excellent trip.
 We found our casas online before arriving in Cuba at www.bbinvinales.com.

 We made a reservation for our dates but all transactions in Cuba are done in cash, so we paid cash at the end of our stay.

 Meals in the Casa

 Casa owners will provide meals for you, and this is absolutely the way to eat in Cuba.
-Restaurants are not excellent, but home cooked meals are spectacular.
+The restaurants are not excellent, but home-cooked meals are spectacular.